ShalokShalom/Lucid/README.md

 Software engineers frequently use a variety of symbols while programming.

 As [Fira Code suggests](https://github.com/tonsky/FiraCode#problem), sequences such as `:=` or `=>` function as single logical tokens, even though they are composed of two characters on the screen.

 However, many programming fonts, such as Fira Code, use ligatures, for example, to change the appearance of `!=` to change its appearance to `≠` and other ligatures.
 Although `!=` is commonly used to represent `≠` in many programming languages, in my view, ligatures that alter the original meaning do not truly fit the definition of "ligatures".

 From a functional or usability standpoint, ligatures that transform the meaning of `≠` or other overly distorted ligatures make it challenging to anticipate their meaning if any part of the string is erased.

 ![Ligatures that DON'T deform shape](./images/ligatures.png)

-For these reasons, 0xProto has made a conscious decision to abstain from using ligatures that modify both meaning and form.
+For these reasons, Lucid has made a conscious decision to abstain from using ligatures that modify both meaning and form.

-If you prefer the programming ligature so far, I recommend Fira Code because it is very clean and useful!
+If you prefer the programming ligatures that deform, I recommend Fira Code, and Jetbrains Mono, because they are very clean and pretty! 🙂

 ## OpenType features

 ### Script Variant (`ss01`)

-In the Italic family of 0xProto, some characters can be changed to script.
+In the Italic family of Lucid, some characters can be changed to script.

 ![Script Variant](./images/ss01.png)